 - 1. Open a browser and type the IP address or host name of the Axis device. - If you do not know the IP address, use AXIS IP Utility or AXIS Device Manager to find the device on the network. - 2.
 Type the username and password.
 If you access the device for the first time, you must create an administrator account.
-See .
+See Create an administrator account on page 4.

-For descriptions of all the controls and options in the device's web interface, see .
+For descriptions of all the controls and options in the device's web interface, see The web interface on page 19.